DaanDeMeyer/reproc/README.md

   since most of the time you'll want to read/write to the process or wait until it exits normally.

-  If someone runs into this problem, I mitigated it in process-lib's tests by waiting a few milliseconds using `process_wait` before terminating the child process.
+  If someone runs into this problem, process-lib's tests mitigate it by waiting a few milliseconds using `process_wait` before terminating the child process.

 - File descriptors/handles created by process-lib can leak to child processes not spawned by process-lib if the application is multithreaded.
 This is not